mpeglerg/Inkling/README.md

 You may not know this, but you already know inkling.
 Inkling is a programming language that lets you follow your gut- you learn to program by doing what makes sense to you while learning to shift your thinking to grow as a programmer and as a thinker.
 Speak the language you code.
 Type what you want to say.
 Where will your inkling take you today?

-Created by Marco B, Cooper LaRhette, Veda Ashok, Sam Gibson, Maya Pegler-Gordon, and Talia Bahar
+Created by Marco B, Cooper LaRhette, Veda Ashok, Sam Gibson, Maya Pegler-Gordon, and Talia Bahar.

 # Features